-- 1. Press the AUTO hard-key or soft-key button on the Automatic Temperature Control (ATC) Panel. - Next, adjust the temperature you would like the system to maintain by adjusting the driver and passenger temperature hard or soft control buttons.
-Once the desired temperature is displayed, the system will achieve and automatically maintain that comfort level.

-3. When the system is set up for your comfort level, it is not necessary to change the settings.
+- 1. Push the AUTO button on the faceplate or press the "AUTO" button on the touchscreen. - 2.
+Next, adjust the temperature you would like the system to maintain by adjusting the driver and passenger temperature buttons on the faceplate or buttons on the touchscreen.
+Once the desired temperature is displayed, the system will achieve and automatically maintain that comfort level. - 3.
+When the system is set up for your comfort level, it is not necessary to change the temperature.
 You will experience the greatest efficiency by simply allowing the system to function automatically.

-- It is not necessary to move the temperature settings for cold or hot vehicles.
-The system automatically adjusts the temperature, mode, and blower speed to provide comfort as quickly as possible. - The temperature can be displayed in U.S. or Metric units by selecting the US/M customer-programmable feature.
-Refer to the "Uconnect® Access System Settings" in this section of the manual.
+- It is not necessary to move the temperature settings.
+The system automatically adjusts the temperature, mode, and blower speed to provide comfort as quickly as possible. - The temperature can be displayed in U.S. or Metric units by selecting the Uconnect® customer-programmable feature.
+Refer to the "Uconnect® System Settings" in this section of the manual.